“Yowww,” cried The Doctor and jumped back

 “Essential emergency equipment,” he said.
 “In case of

-life support failure.
-Though the cupboard is in a stupid place.
-In the
+life support failure, though to be honest the cupboard is in a stupid

-event of life support failure the corridors tend to be vented in order
+place.
+In the event of life support failure the corridors tend to be vented

-to preserve oxygen supply in the console room.”
-But he handed out
+in order to preserve oxygen supply in the console room.”

-the suits and showed them how to put them on properly and attach the helmet
+He handed out the suits and showed them how to put them on properly and

 “We’re space women,” Stella laughed excitedly.
-And tried
+She tried

 to jig up and down but found that her feet were clamped to the ground.